byalejr/LastPassv2/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Next

-Run `json-server --watch db.json` for a dev server.
-Navigate to `http://localhost:3000/`.
-The application will automatically reload if you change any of the source files.

 ## Build